nasa/nos3/docs/wiki/Scenario_Fault_Science.md

 ## Walkthrough

-We have a satellite on orbit that is behaving oddly.
+We have a satellite that is behaving oddly.
 Everything worked during integration and testing on the ground.
-On orbit however, our Science Instrument is locking up intermittently on orbit - and that instrument is the entire reason the spacecraft exists.
+On orbit however, our Science Instrument is locking up intermittently - and that instrument is the entire reason the spacecraft exists.

 We reviewed the telemetry, and our scientists have found that we can detect this error if two criteria are met:
 * The spacecraft is in science mode - that is to say that the Manager Spacecraft_Mode is set to 'Science'.